francolutzen/Lighting-Control-Lab/Foundations/What-Is-DMX512.md

 7. Software Controllers
 8. MIDI Integration

-Together, these concepts form the foundation of modern lighting control systems.
+Together, these concepts form the foundation of modern lighting control systems and provide the tools needed to transform technical control into visual experiences and atmospheric design.